When do people usually wear an allergy mask?

 The Honeycomb mask has better filtration because of the carbon filters.
 So unlike

-many other masks or respirators, these help filter out odors and smoke.
+some masks or respirators, these help filter out odors, vapors, fragrance, and smoke.

 If she feels her breathing change based on environment changes, like someone smoking, she will change masks to help avoid the